 Only one "serious limitation" within a functional loss category (mobility, work tolerance, communication, self-care, interpersonal, cognition and learning (self-direction), and work skills) is needed to determine a serious functional loss is present in that category.

-The VR counselor completes the Significance of disability form in STARS.
+The VR counselor completes the Eligibility/Significance of Disability form in the case management system.

 Functional Loss Categories

 Areas of functional loss include the following: